Underwater survey: Manual measurement underwater

+Measurements of visibility, using Secchi discs and similar methods, and spot measurements of other physical and chemical characteristics by local measurementor recording by a diver, or sampling of the water and bottom composition.

 Sampling and specimen collection

 Samples of seafloor sediments and rock can be collected using grabs, coring devices, ROUVs and divers.
 Coring devices include core drills and impact penetrators.
 Divers and ROUV operators are more discriminating in their selection of samples than grabs and remotely operated coring devices.
-Biological samples can be collected by dredges, grabs, traps, or nets, but more directed sampling generally requires visual input and human intervention, and is commonly done by divers, ROUVs and manned submersibles equipped for collection.
+Biological samples can be collected by dredges, grabs, traps, or nets, but more directed sampling generally requires visual input and human intervention, and is commonly done by divers, ROUVs and crewed submersibles equipped for collection.